-The USI is being extended in 2021 to higher education.
+The USI was extended to higher education in 2021.
 You should only have one USI - this will create a single government identifier for your entire tertiary education journey.
 You should only have one USI for the duration of your studies - even if you change providers, or decide to start a new course a few years after completing one, or change your name.
-You should always use the same USI for all of your studies.
+You should always use the same USI for all your studies.